eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - tests with IE and other browsers, fix problems
 - breadcrumbs text and style
 - news images - fix proportions
-- in News page, remove News box in right column

 INSITU Install Guide for New theme